Rockville Centre station: Early history

-Rockville Centre station was originally built by the South Side Railroad of Long Island on October 28, 1867 and remodeled in July 1881.
-The station was rebuilt on October 14, 1901, as the original station was moved to a private location that year and razed in 2004.
+Rockville Centre station was originally built by the South Side Railroad of Long Island on September 23, 1867 and remodeled in July 1881.
+The station was rebuilt in 1901; the new depot opened on October 14 of that year.
+The original station was moved to a private location that year and razed in 2004.

 Grade crossing elimination project

-The second station was razed in March 1949 as part of a grade elevation project that would dominate the Babylon Branch throughout the post-WWII era.
-A temporary station was built southeast of the former location between April 19 and April 22, 1949.
+The second station was razed in 1949, as the first major phase of a project to elevate the Babylon Branch and eliminate its level crossings was completed.
+A temporary station was built southeast of the former location and began operation on April 19, 1949.

 Rockville Centre station was the site of a major railroad accident on February 17, 1950 that resulted in the deaths of 32 people, and serious injury of over 100 people.
 This occurred nine months before a similar accident in Kew Gardens, Queens that killed 79 people, and injured hundreds more.
-The current elevated structure was opened on July 17–18, 1950, and renovated toward the end of the 20th Century.
+The current elevated structure was opened on July 17–18, 1950.